mzazon/awesome-cloud-projects/aws/configuration-management-systems-manager/configuration-management-systems-manager.md

 9. **Test Configuration Drift Detection**:

-   Testing ensures your configuration management system responds correctly to drift.
-This step triggers immediate association execution to validate the system's ability to detect and correct configuration deviations.
-Testing is crucial for building confidence in your automation and ensuring it will work correctly when real drift occurs in production.
+   Testing validates that your configuration management system responds correctly to drift and can successfully remediate configuration deviations.
+The `start-associations-once` command triggers immediate execution of associations, bypassing scheduled intervals for testing purposes.
+This immediate feedback allows you to verify system functionality and identify any configuration issues before they impact production operations.

    ```bash
    # Trigger association execution immediately for testing